Trade/other name(s): Tasigna, AMN107

 This drug should be taken on an empty stomach.
-Food may raise the level of nilotinib in your blood (see next section).
+Food may raise the level of nilotinib in your blood (see next section) and cause serious problems.

 Grapefruit, grapefruit juice, or grapefruit extract may change the level of nilotinib in your blood.
 You should avoid grapefruit products during treatment with nilotinib.
 Check with your doctor, nurse, or pharmacist about whether some other foods may be a problem.